 The questions are “Have now I reached where I can expect to be for the foreseeable future?”
 “Have I gotten to the place where tweaking meds will no longer show noticeably more healthy results?”
 “Is my mind in the place where I can get better at coping mechanisms for when Anxiety will descend on me, but I shouldn’t fool myself.
 Anxiety will still descend on me … probably at the frequency It currently does.”

-I am asking these questions for three reasons.
+I am asking these questions for two reasons.
 First, asking these questions is just what I do … if I can achieve an even better form of “better,” I want to do so.
-Second, sometimes the Anxiety gets really bad (for a short period of time) and bleeds into my outward self.
+And second, sometimes the Anxiety gets really bad (for a short period of time) and bleeds into my outward self.
 Others see It happening, and I am definitely at a lesser place, a less capable Michael.
 And third, I am visiting my mental health doctor later this week.
 I want to ask if there’s any need / hope in tweaking my meds just the slightest amount again?

 Acceptance is something I think I can arrive at.
 But if so, I must admit that for now that makes me sad.
 I want to be the best Michael possible.
 I want to feel as much joy as I can.
 And I want to contribute a great deal to the world.